 Create a Channel for a U.S.-China Dialogue on South Asia

 The real danger of an explosive conflict and potential nuclear war lingers in South Asia.
 Relations between India and Pakistan remain distrustful, confrontational, and highly volatile as the result of decades-long hostility.
 War plans are being refined on both sides – a war that could be triggered by terrorist attacks launched by Pakistan-based groups.
-Escalation control seems to be assumed by both sides, but miscalculation of intentions and reactions could ignite a catastrophic nuclear war.
+Escalation control seems to be assumed by both sides, but the miscalculation of intentions and reactions could ignite a catastrophic nuclear war.

 Despite these risks, the United States and China do not regard crisis management in South Asia as a top priority in their bilateral foreign policy agendas.
 Cooperation on crisis management in the past has been ad hoc.
 The level of attention, dialogue, and preparation devoted to the proper management of a potential crisis between India and Pakistan is highly disproportionate to the risks and stakes at hand.
-Therefore, the United States and China might well consider the establishment of a routine dialogue at the sub-cabinet level that could become a crisis management mechanism to enhance preparedness for and effectiveness of crisis management to prevent a nuclear disaster in South Asia.
+Therefore, the United States and China might well consider the establishment of a routine dialogue at the subcabinet level that could become a crisis-management mechanism to enhance preparedness for and the effectiveness of crisis management to prevent a nuclear disaster in South Asia.

 The nuclear arms race between India and Pakistan has accelerated in recent years.
-Both countries possess well over 100 warheads and credible missile delivery systems.[i]
-Pakistan’s rising nuclear stockpile is widely believed to be the fasting growing in the world.[ii]
-Pakistan has continued to develop tactical nuclear weapons for use on the battlefield that it threatens to deploy in the event India implements its “Cold Start” doctrine.[iii]
+Both countries possess well over 100 warheads and credible missile-delivery systems.
+Pakistan’s rising nuclear stockpile is widely believed to be the fastest-growing in the world.
+Pakistan has continued to develop tactical nuclear weapons for use on the battlefield that it threatens to deploy in the event that India implements its Cold Start doctrine.
 India has completed its nuclear triad by inducting a strategic nuclear submarine into service.
-India’s aim is to reduce the gap between its nuclear capabilities and China’s.[v]
+India’s aim is to reduce the gap between its nuclear capabilities and China’s.
 The nuclear arms race in the region reflects the geopolitical competition between China and India and between India and Pakistan.

 As a part of China’s immediate periphery, the peace and stability of the subcontinent constitutes a key area for China’s national security.
 A potential crisis between India and Pakistan, two nuclear-armed states, could have catastrophic implications for China’s critical national interests.
 To prevent a security crisis involving conventional forces, China pursues a delicate and balanced approach between India and Pakistan.
 Beijing advocates for dialogue, de-escalation of tensions, and the resumption of diplomatic negotiations.
 However, China’s ostensibly neutral position on the tactical level neither negates nor disguises a geostrategic instinct on Beijing’s part to shield and protect Pakistan.
 This has created intrinsic inconsistencies in China’s position when a crisis originates from Islamabad’s tolerance or indulgence of anti-India Islamic militant groups.

 There are disagreements inside the Chinese South Asia policy community regarding the appropriate role China could or should play in crisis management in South Asia.
 Options include playing the roles of mediator, arbitrator, and facilitator.
-Although China claims to be neutral in the event of a security crisis between India and Pakistan, its strategic conflicts with, and long-term concerns over India, along with its traditional alignment with and support of Pakistan, inevitably undermine Beijing’s credibility as a neutral and honest broker in South Asia.
-Nevertheless, China has an innate interest in preventing a major conflict in South Asia with the potential of evolving into a nuclear disaster.
+Although China claims to be neutral in the event of a security crisis between India and Pakistan, its strategic conflicts with and long-term concerns over India, along with its traditional alignment with and support of Pakistan, inevitably undermine Beijing’s credibility as a neutral and honest broker in South Asia.
+Nevertheless, China has an innate interest in preventing a major conflict in South Asia that has the potential of evolving into a nuclear disaster.
 This interest has prompted Beijing to resort to multilateral coordination, great power coordination, and bilateral engagement with both India and Pakistan to manage the crisis between the two.

-Given the stakes involved in a major crisis on the subcontinent, the United States has consistently played a key crisis management and conflict prevention role between India and Pakistan.
-For example, during the 1999 Kargil crisis, President Bill Clinton directly threatened Pakistan with isolation unless it unilaterally withdrew its Northern Light Infantry forces and jihadi proxies from the heights above Kargil.[vi]
+Given the stakes involved in a major crisis on the subcontinent, the United States has consistently played a key crisis-management and conflict-prevention role between India and Pakistan.
+For example, during the 1999 Kargil crisis, President Bill Clinton directly threatened Pakistan with isolation unless it unilaterally withdrew its Northern Light Infantry forces and jihadi proxies from the heights above Kargil.
 The U.S. attitude is critical to both India and Pakistan’s strategic calculations regarding conflict escalation and modification of their actions.
 Indeed, besides the stabilizing effect of nuclear deterrence in a deep crisis, proactive U.S. crisis management has been indispensable in the dilution of tension and conflict prevention in each India-Pakistan crisis since they tested nuclear weapons in 1998.
-While there are concerns as to whether the Trump administration will remain as engaged and proactive in South Asia as previous U.S. administrations, there is a general expectation that the United States will be central and vital to the mediation of future crises that might arise between India and Pakistan.
+While there are concerns as to whether the Trump administration will remain as engaged and proactive in South Asia as previous U.S. administrations have, there is a general expectation that the United States will be central and vital to the mediation of future crises that might arise between India and Pakistan.

 Changing internal politics and bilateral relations among China, the United States, India, and Pakistan almost certainly will affect crisis management differently in the future than in the past.
-Washington and Beijing are more deeply invested in India and Pakistan, respectively, just as they are viewed with greater distrust in Pakistan and India, respectively.
+Washington and Beijing are more deeply invested in India and Pakistan (respectively), just as they are viewed with greater distrust in Pakistan and India (respectively).
 Much has changed in New Delhi.
-Prime Minister Narendra Modi might act very differently to provocations than Prime Ministers Manmohan Singh and A. B. Vajpayee.
-The strategic personalities of the American and Chinese presidents as well as the unpredictable results of their interaction could also foreseeably bring new dynamics and uncertainties over their perspectives and approaches toward India and Pakistan.
+Prime Minister Narendra Modi might act very differently to provocations than Prime Ministers Manmohan Singh and A. B. Vajpayee did.
+The strategic personalities of the American and Chinese presidents as well as the unpredictable results of their interactions could also foreseeably bring new dynamics and uncertainties over their perspectives and approaches toward India and Pakistan.

-What is more revealing about the lack of urgency and attention to crisis management is that the South Asia consultations were consistently listed under the category of “U.S.-China bilateral cooperation,” along with counter-wildlife trafficking and maritime protection.
+What is more revealing about the lack of urgency and attention to crisis management is that the South Asia consultations were consistently listed under the category of “U.S.-China bilateral cooperation,” along with counter-wildlife-trafficking and maritime protection.
 In comparison, issues such as Afghanistan, North Korea, and Syria are put under a different category of “regional and global challenges,” which have received much more attention and time in the bilateral dialogues between Beijing and Washington.
-The fact that Afghanistan has been singled out as an independent issue is not surprising and probably indicates that it is no longer treated as a part of the South Asia portfolio of the U.S.-China discussion.
+The fact that Afghanistan has been singled out as an independent issue is not surprising, and probably indicates that it is no longer treated as a part of the South Asia portfolio of the U.S.-China discussion.
 Indeed, as the issue that so far has generated the most concrete and productive deliverables on U.S.-China cooperation in regional security challenges, Afghanistan has received increased attention and positive reception in U.S.-China bilateral discussions.

 The frequency, level, and regularity of U.S.-China dialogue on potential crisis management in South Asia is glaringly incompatible with the stakes involved in the event of an India-Pakistan conflict.
-This Off Ramps essay proposes a senior-level (subcabinet or vice-ministerial) routine dialogue between American and Chinese officials, either annually or bi-annually, dedicated to preventing a potential crisis and facilitating crisis management on the subcontinent.
+This essay proposes a senior-level (subcabinet or vice-ministerial) routine dialogue between American and Chinese officials, either annually or biannually, dedicated to preventing a potential crisis and facilitating crisis management on the subcontinent.
 The contents of the dialogue might include:

 - Changes to the nuclear stockpile, technologies, and doctrines of India and Pakistan;

-- Movements and attacks by Jihadist organizations in Kashmir or elsewhere and their security/political impact;
+- Movements and attacks by jihadist organizations in Kashmir or elsewhere, and their security/political impact;

 - Changes to conventional troop deployments and postures of India and Pakistan;